laoshanxi/app-mesh/doc/JWT_DESC.md

 > * REST login use JWT standard
 > * Provide login and auth API to run as a stand-alone JWT server
-> * Support centerized  user & role DB server by Consul
+> * Support centralized user & role DB server by Consul

 What is **not** supported:
 > * Redirect authentication to another JWT server is not supported